ABOUT DIANE MAE ROBINSON

 I grew up in a very small town with one library.
 I would visit that library twice a week until I read every children’s book in it.
 Then I’d pester the librarian to get more books, quick!

 Reading is still a passion of mine.
 I truly believe reading helps writers to become better at their craft.

 As a child, I also discovered the beauty of making up my own stories.
 I wrote the story, and my sister and I would act it out—according to all of my directions, of course.
 I was always the princess in distress and she was my hero prince.
 Well, sort of.
 She was a confirmed cowboy, so she was my hero prince in a cowboy outfit who always saved me from the villain.

 I have a good imagination, so it worked.
 We had great fun performing those plays, even if it was just for the two of us.

 I’ve always been enchanted with the magic of the make-believe world.
 Anything is possible in that world.”

 Diane lives in a small hilltop castle in central Alberta, Canada amongst an old and magical forest inhabited by gnomes, fairies, a princess, and a dragon.
 This magical forest is where Diane creates her characters and gets the inspiration for her stories.

-The author has a journalism diploma from the Schools of Montreal, and an advanced diploma from the Institute of Children's Literature in Connecticut.
-Diane is also an artist, art teacher, writing instructor at the Creative Writing Institute, and a children’s book editor.
+The author has a journalism diploma from ICS Canada (Schools of Montreal), and an advanced diploma from the Institute of Children's Literature in Connecticut.
+Diane is also an artist, art teacher, writing instructor at the Creative Writing Institute, international short story judge, and a children’s book editor.